 Medical professional liability insurance, commonly referred to as medical malpractice insurance, provides protection to healthcare providers against claims of negligence that result in bodily injury or death.

-Medical malpractice insurance policies pay damages and expenses including monetary awards such as settlements, jury verdicts or arbitration awards, attorney’s fees, and court costs.
+Medical malpractice policies pay damages and expenses including monetary awards such as settlements, jury verdicts or arbitration awards, attorney’s fees, and court costs.

 Yes, a consent-to-settle provision is important and should be a part of every policy.
 This important provision precludes an insurance carrier from settling a case without the insured’s permission.
 It is important to ensure the policy has a “pure” consent-to-settle provision, instead of exceptions that give settlement authority back to the insurance company.